FadyMorkos3/Currency_Convertor_Web_App/README.md

-# CodeAlpha Currency Converter Web App - Task 3 🚀
+# CodeAlpha Currency Converter Web App

-This is a simple **Currency Converter Web App** built as part of my **CodeAlpha internship**.
+This is a simple **Currency Converter Web App**.
 It allows users to convert amounts between different currencies in real-time, powered by the **Exchangerate API**.

 ---